Author Archives: shelley souza

 In my house it was first and foremost a sacred holiday.
 There were presents, and as a child I loved receiving and giving them.
 But from a young age I was aware of what I can only call The Mystery of God.
 So that even though I no longer believe in the God I was raised to worship I still believe in the Great Mystery of our interconnectedness, that mystery the Mystics call the Sacred, or the Divine.

 The shooting at Sandy Hook destroyed one of our most sacred holy holidays celebrated around the world.

 On that Friday, I made a small memorial for Sandy Hook, surrounding my Christmas angel with tea lights.
 On the floor I placed a number of Jewish memorial candles.
 I have continued this ritual every year.
 As soon we turn the corner into the month of December I am aware of the 14th looming on the horizon.

 Every December my heart breaks for these children who had barely begun to create their destinies in the vast tapestry of Life, and for the adults who died with them.
 Every time I hear of another mass shooting in America my heart breaks all over again.

 Today I watched a news programme briefly of a mother who spoke of how difficult it is to walk down school hallways, especially around this time, where the walls in corridors have Christmas artwork made by children from different years.
 These wounds will never be closed for these parents or for any parent who has lost a child to violence.
 I have no words of comfort.
-All I have to offer is the love and light in my heart for them today and every day.
+But as long as my heart lives it will remember your children.

 Like most controversial stories, this one began with a Once Upon a Time that lasted for approximately five seconds, before all Hell broke loose.
 As my response to this particular Once upon a time is quite long I will post it without further preamble.